 Baked French Fries

-My family makes these baked French fries often, like maybe once a week.
-We love them and they are so easy to make I thought I need to share this recipe!
+My family makes these baked French fries often, maybe once a week.
+We love them, and they are so easy to make!
+So, I thought, I need to share this recipe!

-It’s my daughter, Heidi’s well-known recipe, everyone asks her for the recipe and how to make them.
-So we made them for dinner last night so we could take pictures.
+It’s my daughter Heidi’s well-known recipe.
+Everyone asks her for the recipe and how to make them.
+We made them for dinner last night so we could take pictures.
 They were so delicious with our homemade hamburgers!
-Nothing quite like “burgers and fries” when it comes to a fun and tasty evening meal.
+There is nothing quite like “burgers and fries” when it comes to a fun and tasty evening meal.

-These are crispy on the outside and moist on the inside, the perfect French Fry!
-We grow Yellow Yukon potatoes, so it’s our favorite potato to use.
-You can use from 3-10 potatoes depending on how many people you plan to feed.
+These are crisp on the outside and moist on the inside—the perfect French Fry!
+We grow Yellow Yukon potatoes, so they’re our favorite potato.
+Depending on how many people you plan to feed, you can use 3 to 10 potatoes.
 I’ll show you how it all comes together.

 Baked French Fries